-PCI - An acronym for Peripheralacteristics for hardware devices.
-SCSI Component Interconnect.
-A high per- provides a standard interface that enformance 32- bit or 64- bit bus develbles many different kinds of devices, oped by Intel Corporation.
-PCI is such as disk drives and CD-ROM designed to be independent of the drives to interface with the host comhardware architecture to ensure com- puter. patibility with future computer systems.
-SeeEISA, VESA Local Bus and Serial - A type of data transmission ISA. in which the data is sent one bit at a time over a single wire.
-See Parallel.
+PCI - An acronym for Peripheral Component Interconnect.
+A high performance 32-bit or 64-bit bus developed by Intel Corporation.
+PCI is designed to be independent of the hardware architecture to ensure compatibility with future computer systems.
+See EISA, VESA Local Bus and ISA.

-Pentium - A high performance 64- bit factured by Intel Corporation.
+Pentium - A high performance 64-bit CISC processor designed and manufactured by Intel Corporation.